 1. Major Noncompliance.
-Applications that are submitted by an entity with existing major noncompliance findings (that occurred prior to January 1, 2017) for the owner, developer, general partner, management entity or consultant that has previously served as owner, developer, or general partner of any development in which they are associated will be disqualified from consideration.
+Applications that are submitted by an entity with existing major noncompliance findings (that occurred prior to January 1st of the current cycle year) for the owner, developer, general partner, management entity or consultant that has previously served as owner, developer, or general partner of any development in which they are associated will be disqualified from consideration.

-Applicants with a major noncompliance issue that occurred prior to January 1, 2017 that is resolved by December 31, 2016 are eligible to apply without penalties.
+Applicants with a major noncompliance issue that occurred prior to January 1st of the current cycle year that is resolved by December 31st of the preceeding year are eligible to apply without penalties.

-Applicants with a major noncompliance issue that occurred prior to January 1, 2017 that is not resolved by December 31, 2016 but is resolved prior to the submission of the application are eligible to apply.
+Applicants with a major noncompliance issue that occurred prior to January 1st of the current cycle year that is not resolved by December 31st of the preceeding but is resolved prior to the submission of the application are eligible to apply.
 However, points will be deducted from the application.
 See Addendum A for point deductions.